Signed in as:

 The plaintiffs say violates the state Constitution by using taxpayer dollars to fund private education.
 Plaintiffs also argue the voucher program does not guarantee a uniform and quality education for students.

-Deluded Trump acolyte and Wyoming Superintent of Education Megan Degenfelder, State Treasurer Curt Meier and the state of Wyoming are specifically named as defendants in the case.
+Deluded Trump acolyte and Wyoming Superintendent of Education Megan Degenfelder, State Treasurer Curt Meier and the state of Wyoming are specifically named as defendants in the case.
 Two Wyoming families from Cody have filed a motion to intervene as defendants in the lawsuit.

 Attorney Gregory Hacker, representing the plaintiffs, pointed out that Wyoming’s Constitution establishes the right to education and how the state should approach ensuring that right for the public.